Pandav0x/utf8-converter/README.md

 I set up the program to only find **php** and **html** files, for the moment it is hard coded in the **function.cpp** file, but will be extracted in a **config.json** file in future commits.

+There is some part of the code I'll not be able to explain as it is sometime a magic trick and

 ## Installation

 I'm working on the import of all the libraries used in this project, and will commit then in the future so it can be compiled easily.
 For the moment, if you want to compile it, you will have to fix the dependencies yourself.